Across Eternity: Book 2 - Cover

 So many sensations all at once, none of them pleasant, and each declared itself the biggest problem.
 First, there was the cold, with Daniel’s weak body struggling to make up for the debt accrued by the sea.
 Then, there were all of his bruises, courtesy of the savage beating he had taken the night before.
 There was the stab wound in his gut, bleeding just slow enough to ensure he suffered throughout the night while being tossed by the waves.
 There was the stinging of his eyes from the salt and sand, which he’d also swallowed to excess.
 But the worst pain, as it had been all along, was his body crying out for intoxication.
 Despite all his suffering, some part of him wouldn’t let him forget it, wouldn’t let him ignore it or focus on anything else.

-He didn’t know where or when he finally washed ashore; he just remembered crying in relief with what little energy he had.
+He didn’t know where or when he finally washed ashore.
+He just remembered crying in relief with what little energy he had.
 But now, as the rising sun cast its light on him, he wished he had never been brought back to the land and had instead sunk peacefully into the depths, never to return.
+He didn’t want to feel the warmth of the sun.
+He didn’t want to feel anything.
+He simply wanted the pain to stop.
+This was what his whole life had been, and it was only fitting that this was how it would end.

 ‘I should have died on that road.
 I should have died a long time ago.
 Of all the people to get this second chance, why did it have to be wasted on me?’

 They were coming on stronger now, the cravings, and behind them, his sister’s anguished voice, grinding against his cranium like a scalper’s knife.
 He tried to curl himself into a ball, as if that would shield him from the sun on this day of reckoning, and retreated into himself, searching the filthy basement of his subconscious for anything that would block it all out.
-He thought back to all the songs he had memorized, the patterns of notes he had burned into his soul while working his fingers until they bled.

-It wasn’t working.
-No song could give Daniel peace.
-He ripped them apart, grabbing for scraps of melody and piecing them together in desperation.
 He began to hum as his mind smoothed over the rough edges of his work.
 He sounded out the notes, cycling through them over and over while adding something new each time.
 His left hand, outstretched ahead of him, began to move.
 His fingertips dug into the sand while remembering the sharpness of his guitar strings.

 The pain began to fade, so he kept building on it.
 He thought up simultaneous rhythms and started adding them on, with each note falling into place like a jewel on a ring.
-His right hand, without him realizing it, began to stretch out, and with strength he didn’t even know he had, he dug into the beach and began pulling him forward.
+His right hand, without him realizing it, began to stretch out, and with strength he didn’t even know he had, he dug into the beach and began pulling himself forward.
 His battered and exhausted legs, which felt like they would never work again, pushed him up, and his face briefly left the ground.

 Again, this time on his left side, he lifted himself up long enough to move farther away from the water.
-He’d gasped for air and groaned in pain each time, but he continued crawling without letting his mind drift away from the song.
+He gasped for air and groaned in pain each time, but he continued crawling without letting his mind drift away from the song.

 Noah tried to resist it, tried to close his eyes and sleep a little longer.
 He had returned to his perch in the cathedral to enjoy the last few hours of the night.
 Now the sun had risen, and unfortunately, his cloister wasn’t as peaceful as he had hoped.
 The people inside and the city outside had woken up, and his growling stomach helped convince him to rise.
 He packed up his things and left the church on the hunt for sustenance.
 Some fried fish, hardtack, and an apple served as his breakfast.

 Today was the last day to make all the final preparations, so no one who planned to contribute wasted time.
 Any damage or messes resulting from the Red Revelries were cleaned up and concealed, with several belligerent adventures being arrested.
-Yet despite the many caught, more and more fighters were participating in the Red Revelries.
+Yet despite the many caught, more and more fighters were participating in the evening battles.
 It was taking all the city’s strength to keep the violence contained.

 Noah’s first stop was a garment shop filled with blankets and clothes made of linen woven on a loom and hand-spun wool.
 The smell of the fibers and dyes muffled all other scents like white noise.
 After his encounter with the knights and Harajin, he needed a new outfit so that he wouldn’t be recognized, and he was open to any excuse for changing out of his sandy clothes.
 Several coins and even a few weapons were hidden in the linings and secret pockets, all of which he first removed.